 Read to the Dogs children

 Read aloud to Amy & Marco Polo or Nancy & Renee on Wednesdays, or to Betty & Kiki on Saturdays each week.
-This is a great way to practice reading to a trained service dog in a fun, relaxing atmosphere.
+This is a great way to practice reading to a trained therapy dog in a fun, relaxing atmosphere.
 Bring your book or choose one of ours.
 See more information about Read to the Dogs.

 Sensory Friendly Hour all ages